dgurkaynak/nodeshout/README.md

 Streams
 -------------
-Helper streams are makes all the things super-easy.
+Helper streams make all the things super-easy.
 You don't have to deal with reading and syncing stuff.
 They're avaliable `>= 0.1.1`.

 Include helper stream classes.